-An initiative of the Abe Fellowship Program, the Abe Fellows Global Forum (Abe Global) brings Abe Fellow research and expertise on pressing issues of global concern to broader audiences.
+The Abe Fellows Global Forum (Abe Global) brings Abe Fellow research and expertise on pressing issues of global concern to broader audiences.
 Abe Global hosts events each year in partnership with academic and civic organizations throughout the United States.
+Abe Global is an initiative of the Abe Fellows Network, the Social Science Research Council, and the Japan Foundation New York.

 Cyber Challenges: The Internet, Global Competition, and National Security was held September 5, 2019 at the Hudson Institute’s Stern Policy Center.
 A recorded live stream of the event is available here.
 The 2019 panelists from the DC event also participated in the East West Institute’s Global Cooperation in Cyberspace Progress Roundtable – Palo Alto 2019.